Vanessa DiBernardo: International career

 DiBernardo has represented the United States at the under-20 and under-23 levels.
 During the 2012 FIFA U-20 Women's World Cup, she helped the U.S. advance to the semi-finals after scoring the game-opening goal against China.
 The team defeated China 2–1.
 The team later defeated Germany 1–0 to clinch the championship.

 In August 2013, DiBernardo was called up to the senior national team camp ahead of a friendly match against Mexico on September 3 while still in college.
 She did not end up playing in the match.

 In December 2019, DiBernardo was called up for a training camp with the senior national team.

 Personal life

-DiBernado's father Angelo DiBernardo competed at 1984 Summer Olympics and other international matches, as a member of the USA men's national soccer team; they are the only father/daughter relationship among soccer players that represented USA.
-Her father was born in Argentina of Italian descent, so Vanessa would be eligible to play for either country's national team.
+DiBernardo's father Angelo competed at the 1984 Summer Olympics and other international matches as a member of the USA men's national soccer team; they are the only father/daughter relationship among soccer players that have represented the USA.
+Her father was born in Argentina of Italian descent, so she would be eligible to play for either country's national team.

+DiBernardo married Andy Miltonberger in December 2021 and announced that she was pregnant in July 2025.